Measurement compatibility in multiparameter quantum interferometry: Results

-In panel \ref{fig2}(a), we observe different orderings in compatibility for phase and loss depending on the photon number $N$.
+In Fig.\,\ref{fig:dhd_ba}, we plot $r^C_{H}$ and $r_{BG}$ as a function of $y$ for the double measurement on different probe states.
+Specifically, in panel (a), we consider HB states for $N=2,4,6,8$, in panel (b), we consider the gHB states: $\ket{\Psi_{\mathrm{gHB}}(N,0)}$ for $N=2,3,4,5,6,7$, and compute the CRB, QCRB, and HCRB at $\eta_a=0.5$.
+In panel \ref{fig:dhd_ba}(a), we observe different orderings in compatibility for phase and loss depending on the photon number $N$.
 When phase has more weight, $y\simeq 1$, increasing the photon number appears advantageous for $r^C_H$: one can attribute this to more distinct fringes in the probabilities of the two-homodyne outcomes.
 On the other hand, when loss has more weight, $y\simeq0$, lower $N$ results in better compatibility.
 As a consequence, the curves show an intersection around $y=0.6$.
-The inspection of the fundamental incompatibility via $r_{BG}$ reveals that this feature is specific to our choice of measurement, with higher $N$ allowing for better compatibility, at a difference with respect to the previous case.
-In panel \ref{fig2}(b), the same trends are found for the double homodyne measurement, with an intersection occurring around $y=0.6$.
-Both the individual and the collective behaviours of $r_{BG}$ remain the same as in Fig.\ref{fig1} (b).
-An investigation for generic loss reveals that the crossing point depend on the level of loss.
-Looking at the extreme cases, it is found that, for high losses on the reference arm ($\eta_b=0.1$), $r^C_H$ decreases as $N$ increases irrespectively on $y$, whereas for low losses ($\eta_b=1$), it increases with $N$ for all values of $y$ (see Section\,\ref{M4}).
+The inspection of the fundamental incompatibility via $r_{BG}$ reveals that this feature is specific to our choice of measurement, with higher $N$ allowing for better compatibility, at a difference with respect to the previous case (panel Fig.~\ref{fig:dhd_oa}(a)).
+In panel \ref{fig:dhd_ba}(b), the same trends are found for the double homodyne measurement, with an intersection occurring around $y=0.6$.
+Both the individual and the collective behaviours of $r_{BG}$ remain the same as in Fig.~\ref{fig:dhd_oa}(b).
+An investigation for generic loss reveals that the crossing point depends on the level of loss.
+Looking at the extreme cases, it is found that, for high losses on the reference arm ($\eta_b=0.1$), $r^C_H$ decreases as $N$ increases regardless $y$, whereas for low losses ($\eta_b=1$), it increases with $N$ for all values of $y$ (see Appendix\,\ref{app:refarm}).

+In Fig.~\ref{fig:pn_ba}, we investigate the measurement compatibility for photon counting for this setting.
+In particular, panel \ref{fig:pn_ba}(a) corresponds to HB states with $N=2,4,6,8$ and panel \ref{fig:pn_ba}(b) corresponds to gHB states with $N=2,3,4,5,6,7$.
+In panel \ref{fig:pn_ba}(a), we find that collectively, $r^C_H$ exhibits the same features with respect to $N$.
+For a given $N$, the minimum value is achieved at $y=0.9$ i.e., when the errors on loss bear little importance.
+However, with the increase in the number of photons, $r^C_H$ also increases.
+In panel \ref{fig:pn_ba}(b), $r^C_H$ remains constant and close to 1 for all values of $N$, except in proximity of $y=1$.